-However, in support of our sustainability policy, we are likely to continue to run virtual interviews for those domiciled outside Scotland.
+However, in support of our sustainability policy, we are likely to continue to run virtual interviews for those domiciled outside the UK and Ireland.

 The structure of the day is based on a consultation of clinicians and teachers in the medical school about the most important attributes we seek in our medical students.